Oil drops 4 percent on oversupply, equities sell-off

-LONDON (Reuters) - Oil prices fell 4 percent on Tuesday, dropping for a third consecutive session as reports of swelling inventories and forecasts of record U.S. and Russian output combined with a sharp sell-off in global stock markets.
+LONDON (Reuters) - Oil prices fell 4 percent on Tuesday after reports of swelling inventories and forecasts of record U.S. and Russian output combined with a sharp sell-off in stock markets as the outlook for global growth deteriorated.

 Both crude oil benchmarks have shed more than 30 percent since early October due to swelling global inventories.

+Germany’s Ifo economic institute said its business climate index fell for the fourth month in a row to its lowest in over two years, adding to the worries about global growth.

+Japan’s Nikkei lost 1.8 percent after U.S. stocks dropped to their lowest in more than a year.

-“A large part of the move (lower) is due to a broader market sell-off, with both U.S. and Asian equity markets coming under pressure,” said commodities strategist Warren Patterson at Dutch bank ING in Amsterdam.
+“A large part of the move is due to a broader market sell-off, with both U.S. and Asian equity markets coming under pressure,” said commodities strategist Warren Patterson at Dutch bank ING in Amsterdam.

 “Specifically for the oil market, there are no clear signs yet of the market tightening,” he added.